aws-samples/sample-developer-tutorials/tuts/087-apigateway-lambda-integration/apigateway-lambda-integration.md

 This tutorial guides you through creating a REST API with Lambda proxy integration using the AWS Command Line Interface (AWS CLI).
 You'll learn how to create a Lambda function, set up an API Gateway REST API, configure Lambda proxy integration, and test your API endpoints.

+Note: This tutorial is for learning purposes only and is not production-ready.
+For more info, see [README.md](./README.md).

 ## Prerequisites

 Before you begin this tutorial, make sure you have the following: